wp-plugins/iire-social-icons/readme.txt

 * Fixed wrapping issue with the Email and Add To Favorites icons
 * Fixed the show hide title function
 * Fixed the application of the opacity current level to icons in Widget/Shortcode Designers
-* Fixed reordering output bug when email icons are used
+* Fixed re-ordering output bug when email icons are used
 * Other miscellaneous bug fixes
 * Updated the screenshot
 * Updated the readme.txt file